If you liked

 |

-Both shows follow a brown-haired ordinary high-school boy (Yuuta/Hideki) who becomes friends with a really shy, outlandish, black-haired girl who can't tell fiction from reality (Rikka/Ako), and take it upon themselves to help them with their issues, with a few other friends lending a hand.
+Both shows follow a brown-haired ordinary high-school boy (Yuuta/Hideki) who becomes friends with a really shy, outlandish, black-haired girl who can't tell fiction from reality (Rikka/Ako), and takes it upon themselves to help them with their issues, with a few other friends lending a hand.
 In both cases, these include a haughty, popular girl (Shinka/Akane) and a really smart girl who comes from a rich family (Dekomori/Kyo).
 Both shows also notably avoid the harem route, as despite both of them having a main cast of one guy and a bunch of girls, only Rikka and Ako show any interest in Yuuta and Hideki, respectively, with the other girls actively shipping them together.
 I prefer "Love, Chunibyou & Other Delusions", as it has much better plot, characters and visuals, though "Netoge no Yome" has better music.

 If you liked